darkfeline/animanager/README.md

 ## Config

-Copy and edit the included config file to ``.anime.cfg`` in your home directory.
+Copy the included config file to ``.anime.cfg`` in your home directory and edit it as needed.